lucasnpc/Elevator-system-cpp/README.md

 * Permit the user enters the elevator with a given weight
 * Permit the user leaves the elevator with a given weight
 * Notify the user about the status of the elevator (stopped, moving down/up)
+* Continue the elevator movement to the next floor that was called (I've used thread.sleep to simulate its phisical movement)

 <img src="elevator.gif">